Sivanesan-26/sivanesan-portfolio1/README.md

-# Portfolio Website Deployment using Docker on AWS EC2
+# Portfolio Website Deployment with Docker, AWS EC2 & GitHub Actions

 ## Project Overview

-This project demonstrates how to deploy a static portfolio website using Docker on an AWS EC2 instance.
-The website is containerized with Docker and served using the Nginx web server.
+This project demonstrates how to deploy a static portfolio website using Docker on an AWS EC2 instance and automate the Docker image build and push process using GitHub Actions.

+The website is containerized using Docker, hosted on AWS EC2, and integrated with a Continuous Integration (CI) pipeline.

+---

 ## Technologies Used